 This applies to regular relationships too!
 Curiosity kills the cat and expectations kill the fun.
 When you are constantly expecting, you are always setting yourself up for moments that might transpire into disappointment.

-Dr. Khanna reaffirms by saying, ‘Expectations always add to problems and can even lead to breakups.’
-One must set realistic expectations in a relationship, be it for starting a long-distance relationship in college or later in life.
+Dr. Khanna reaffirms by saying, “Expectations always add to problems and can even lead to breakups.”
+One must know how to set realistic expectations in a relationship, be it for starting a long-distance relationship in college or later in life.

-Have your standards and needs in place.
-Communicate them well and don’t let yourself be dragged along in the relationship, and at the same time, don’t take your partner for granted.
-Just remember that expecting too much love can actually fizzle out the love that already exists.
+Have your standards and needs in place, and communicate them well.
+Don’t let yourself be dragged along in the relationship, and at the same time, don’t take your partner for granted.
+Just remember that expecting too much can actually drain out the love that already exists.

 16. It will teach you the meaning of trust

 One of the biggest long-distance relationship problems can be developing unflinching trust.
 But once that trust is in place, things become fundamentally easier.
 One of the key takeaways of dating at a distance is that the learning experiences are abundant and it really teaches you how to build trust in relationships.

 If you normally have a tough time letting your guard down or opening up, starting a long-distance relationship will change that for you.
 You will now start taking trust more seriously and delve into it wholeheartedly.

 17. You will still have your own time

 Yes, here is some great news.
 One of the perks of starting a long-distance relationship with someone you just met online or someone you’ve known a long time is that there is no paucity of ‘me time’.
 No relationship should consume every single part of your life.

 The moment it starts invading everything that you are, you may not enjoy it as much anymore.
 When you and your partner are not physically together, the risk of one of you wanting to be forever joint at the hip also reduces significantly.